 Throughout the state of Oklahoma you can find waters with populations of sunfish, including alligator gar, chain pickerel, longnose gar, northern pike, paddlefish, sauger and saugeye.

 One or more species of sunfish populate virtually all warm water streams, ponds and lakes throughout Oklahoma, and around the world for that matter.
 They can survive in waters that provide their natural food source of minnows, insects, crustaceans and worms.
 Their competitive nature amongst themselves, for food, makes them relatively easy to catch.

 Panfish Fishing Lakes In Oklahoma

 You might be hard pressed to find fishing water in OK that does not have one or more species of panfish.
-All the major lakes including Broken Bow Reservoir, Canton Lake, Fort Gibson Reservoir, Grand Lake, Great Salt Plains Lake, Hugo Lake, Kaw Lake, Keystone Lake, Lake Carl Blackwell, Lake Eufaula, Lake Hudson, Lake Murray, Lake Texoma, Oologah Lake, Robert S Kerr Reservoir, Sardis Lake, Skiatook Reservoir, Tenkiller Lake, Waurika Lake and Webber Falls Reservoir have panfish.
+All the major lakes including Broken Bow Reservoir, Canton Lake, Fort Cobb Reservoir, Fort Gibson Lake, Foss Lake, Grand Lake of the Cherokees, Great Salt Plains Lake, Hugo Lake, Hulah Lake, Kaw Lake, Keystone Lake, Lake Altus-Lugert, Lake Carl Blackwell, Lake Ellsworth, Lake Eufaula, Lake Hudson, Lake Murray, Lake Texoma, Lake Thunderbird, Lake Wister, McGee Creek Reservoir, Oologah Lake, Pine Creek Lake, Robert S Kerr Reservoir, Sardis Lake, Skiatook Reservoir, Sooner Lake, Tenkiller Lake, Tom Steed Reservoir, Waurika Lake and Webber Falls Reservoir have panfish.

 The list of panfish is comprised of many fishes each called by a variety of names.
 The bluegill tops the list and is the most common.